jedrzejboczar/flood-fill/README.md

 This code is old and ugly, use it at your own risk.
 I was just using it to find out the errors in my flood fill implementation.
-At first this was command line only, later I brutally injected quick visualization in Qt.
-There are no command line argumnets.
+At first this was command line only, but later I brutally injected some quick visualization in Qt.
+There are no command line arguments.
 If you have enough courage, look through the code and modify variables there.
-Or rewrite it :) variables there.
-Or rewrite it :)
+Or maybe even rewrite it :)

 Make sure that you have installed `requirements.txt`, e.g.
 ```